Light Dark

 Cold colors like green, violet, indigo, and blue are associated with trust and confidence.
 Also, green is mostly associated with nature and healthcare so it might be a great UI color for a health insurance app.

-The lack of suggestive colors in your design may leave end-users confused, and find your insurance product undesirable.
+The lack of suggestive colors in your design may leave end-users confused and find your insurance product undesirable.

 Bright colors in interfaces can enhance user experience, which can make boring Insurtech niches like life insurance more appealing.
-There are tons of references and ideas for Insurtech UI styles on Behance and Dribbble.
+There are tons of references and ideas for Insurtech UI styles on Behance and Dribbble. the Illustration Shows the Final Step in Insurance Application Design Denoting the Design of the Uj for the Insurance Application

 Now that you’re more knowledgeable on the steps to create an Insurtech UI/UX design that stands out, let’s discuss its cost implications.

-Insurance application design cost ranges from $4,000 to $8,000.
+Insurance application design cost starts from $4,000-$8,000.

-However, for an exact estimate of the cost of designing an application in the insurance field, then you’ll have to consider several factors.
+However, for an exact estimate of the cost of designing an application in the insurance field, you’ll have to consider several factors.

 The complexity of the insurance mobile applications refers to the set of functions, entities, and user roles inherent in the app.